 Despite this arguably being only one level, there are so many things to do and so much content to unpack here that it can easily pass for its own game.

-A lesser-talked-about aspect of Bowser’s Fury is the soundtrack.
+A lesser-appreciated aspect of Bowser’s Fury is the soundtrack.
 The game is one massive world, but each different area has a unique and captivating background track to go along with it.

 Crash Bandicoot has always had great music, from the simple but effective riffs of the first game to the strangely unique acapella score of Crash Twinsanity.